Welkro/Structural-Health-Monitoring-System/README.md

 LightningChart allows for real-time data streaming and updates, which is essential for monitoring ongoing structural health.

-### Displaying Real-Time Seismic Activity

-Display real-time seismic activity using LightningChart to visualize the data as it is collected.

 ## Dashboard Visualization

 ![1721050490393](image/README/1721050490393.png)